-Dear Abby: Wife eager to get pregnant must face stalling husband
+Abby: Wife out to get pregnant must face her husband

 Dear Abby: My husband and I have been together for eight years, but married only a few months.
 It took him a long time to finally marry me, and it ended up that I was the one to propose.